 By this point in the process of choosing your perfect mountain elopement location, you may have a pretty good idea of what types of scenery you want to see and maybe even some activities you want to incorporate into your day.
 That will make this step much easier.
 It’s time to decide what time of year and season you want to elope in.

-As a general rule of thumb, here a few things to know about the best time of year to elope in the Alps:
+As a general rule of thumb, here are a few things to know about the best time of year to elope in the Alps:

 How early or late winter will arrive can really vary from year to year.
-December is more often than not too early in the year to guarantee snow in the valleys though.
+December is more often than not too early in the year to guarantee snow in the valleys.
 While ski resorts in high-alpine locations throughout Austria and Switzerland regularly open up in October and stay open until May or later, the majority of ski resorts open mid-to-late December and close sometime in mid-March to the beginning of April.
 By mid-January, the lower valleys of the Alps normally have a nice coat of snow.
-If you aren’t a skier, there are still awesome winter elopement activities you can participate in such as ice skating on a frozen lake, or hiking and then sledding down long groomed runs that are popular in the area.
+If you aren’t a skier, there are still awesome winter elopement activities you can participate in, such as ice skating on a frozen lake, or hiking and then sledding down long groomed runs that are popular in the area.
 While snow can’t be guaranteed, January to March are generally the best months to catch a white winter wonderland.

-Spring is one of the trickiest seasons in the Alps to time, and we generally don’t recommend the months of March, April, or early May for an elopement unless you still plan on skiing.
+Spring is one of the trickiest seasons in the Alps to time, and I generally don’t recommend the months of March, April, or early May for an elopement unless you still plan on skiing.
 The weather can be unpredictable, snow still covers the high-mountain passes, and other areas may be slushy one day and dry the next.
 If you’re looking for more mild temperatures, flowers, and hints of snow still gracing the mountain tops, June is actually your ideal month.
 June also is a shoulder season, making it less crowded before summer kicks off.
-By June, most places are accessible again and you aren’t limited to what mountain top elopement location to choose from.
+By June, most places are accessible again, and you aren’t as limited to what mountain elopement location to choose from.

 Pumpkin spice anyone?
 Okay, kidding.
 The fall season, like spring, is short and can bring many different types of weather.
 If you’re thinking about an elopement in the Fall because you want the colors, mid-October is your best chance to experience that.
 September is normally still somewhat summer-y, but may bring the occasional cold spell and first snows.
 When choosing a fall mountain elopement spot, snow definitely shouldn’t be ruled out, so keep this in mind as you start planning what will or won’t be accessible, or what you want your backup location to be.
-If it’s not snowing, fall in the alps can be quite rainy in some regions (especially Germany), so we’d recommend areas like Dolomites in Italy or Lauterbrunnen, Switzerland, which tend to have sunnier, drier weather.
+If it’s not snowing, fall in the alps can be quite rainy in some regions (especially Germany), so I’d recommend areas like Dolomites in Italy or Engadin, Switzerland, which tend to have sunnier, drier weather.
 The Dolomites are especially famous for their larch trees that turn gold in autumn.
-October is also a shoulder season, meaning many cable cars, restaurants, and hotels close for a short break before the winter season.
+October is also a shoulder season, meaning many cable cars, restaurants, and hotels close for a short break before winter.
 While this can be a downside for some, it also means that more popular locations have calmed down for a time.

 Step 5: Choose Your Mode of Mountain Transportation

 It’s time to get excited (if you aren’t already beyond stoked).
 The Alps are huge, and you’ve already answered some of the biggest questions there are when it comes to nailing down your perfect mountain elopement location.
 You know the area you want to visit, what time of year you’re going, who will be in attendance, and how much of your day you want to dedicate to your ceremony and portrait location.
 Now, what mode of transportation looks, feels, and sounds the most “you” as a couple on your epic elopement day?
-We’ll share a few options below to get you thinking.
+I’ll share a few options below to get you thinking.

 It’s one of the easiest and most popular ways to get around the mountains in Europe.
 They run throughout the winter and summer, normally closing for a short break during the spring and fall seasons.
-What we love about cable cars is they can whisk you high into the mountains in a matter of minutes, while hiking to the same spot may take hours.
+What I love about cable cars is they can whisk you high into the mountains in a matter of minutes, while hiking to the same spot may take hours.
 Some couples may also opt to combine hiking with a cable car.
 This allows you to save your lungs on the trail up, but hang out in a spot long after the crowds have gone down for the night.
 Then you can hike down with the stars above and headlamps lighting the path ahead.

 Have you ever dreamed of seeing the Matterhorn?
 Look no further than the Gornergrat train, which stops at multiple places in the summer and winter looking out at the iconic peak.
 It’s the perfect destination for year-round elopements, made possible by train.
-While there aren’t many places we’d recommend taking a train as your elopement day transportation, this place, as well as the Jungfrau train running from Interlaken, Switzerland are two places it’s more than worth it.
+While there aren’t many places I'd recommend taking a train as your elopement day transportation, this place, as well as the Jungfrau train running from Interlaken, Switzerland are two places it’s more than worth it.